dotmitsu/ansible-strongswan-vpn-easy-install/roles/strongswan/README.md

 ansible-playbook -i ./inventories/hosts ./strongswan.yml -e "generate_certs=true"

 P.S.S.
-When you add or edit user ipsec.service doesn't restart.
-It reread the config.
+When you add or edit user credentials, ipsec.service doesn't restart.
+It rereads the config.
+Works well in 90 percent cases.
+You can write some symbols in username or password and strongswan may crash when try to read it.
-If for some reason you need to restart ipsec.service, run ansible-playbook with ipsec_restart=true
+In this case you need to change credentials and restart ipsec.service, run ansible-playbook with ipsec_restart=true

 ansible-playbook -i ./inventories/hosts ./strongswan.yml -e "ipsec_restart=true"